ACA, BSc.Econ Hon’s, PGCE

 - 1994-2007 , Senior Lecturer, University of Glamorgan,

-I am currently Head of Professional Programmes at the Business School and also the ACCA programme leader.
-My teaching role at Glamorgan involves teaching on the Accounting and Finance degree (which is where the online summative assessment of my research interests has the practical application), various Masters programmes and various professional programmes.
-I am also the person responsible for professional body accreditations.
+I am the course leader for the BA (Hons) Accounting and Finance and BA (Hons) Forensic Accounting degree courses.
+Prior to that I was the Head of Professional Programmes at the Business School and also the ACCA programme leader.
+My teaching role at South Wales involves teaching on the BA (Hon’s) Accounting and Finance / Forensic Accounting degree courses and various Masters courses (where my research interest underpins some of the teaching and has a practical application in the material we cover).
+I am also the person responsible for professional body accreditations for our degree courses.
 My guest lecturer roles have involved me giving lectures at various universities throughout the world, including Germany and China.

 Micro-Sized Enterprises, Innovation and Universities: a Welsh perspective; Indutstry & Higher Education, February 2014 (Vol 27 No 1). (with paul Jones, Brychan Thomas and Raplph Platz).